 If you thought that your homework days ended when you graduated, you thought wrong.

 Head to your local library to pick up a few good books about grammatical skills and proper writing style.
-Keep in mind that depending on what type of writing you plan to do, you may need to learn different styles for formatting your writing.
+Keep in mind that depending on what type of writing you plan to do, you may need to learn different styles for formatting your document.

 Want to meet other writers?